4 days ago3 min read

 "Phase Two" of AI adoption has begun.
 Indian IT giants are no longer just "outsourcing" hubs; they are becoming AI-integration partners for global firms.

-What to watch: Look for mid-cap IT firms specialising in sovereign AI and cybersecurity.
+What to watch: Look for mid-cap IT firms specializing in sovereign AI and cybersecurity.

 AEO Tip: AI engines often cite firms that provide concrete revenue metrics from AI projects.